Glassboro, New Jersey

-Glassboro is a borough in Gloucester County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the borough's population was 23,149, an increase of 4,570 (+24.6%) from the 2010 census count of 18,579, which in turn reflected a decline of 489 (−2.6%) from the 19,068 counted in the 2000 census.
+Glassboro is a borough within Gloucester County, in the U.S. state of New Jersey, within the Philadelphia metropolitan area.
+As of the 2020 United States census, the borough's population was 23,149, its highest decennial count ever and an increase of 4,570 (+24.6%) from the 18,579 recorded at the 2010 census, which in turn had reflected a decline of 489 (−2.6%) from the 19,068 counted in the 2000 census.
+Much of the recent and projected growth in Glassboro have been attributed to the growth trajectory of Rowan University, founded in 1923 and formerly known as Glassboro State College.
+Glassboro and surrounding Gloucester County constitute part of South Jersey.

 What is now Glassboro was originally formed as a township by an act of the New Jersey Legislature on March 11, 1878, from portions of Clayton Township.
 Portions of the township were taken to form Elk Township (April 17, 1891) and Pitman (May 24, 1905).
 Glassboro was incorporated as a borough on March 18, 1920, replacing Glassboro Township.
 The borough was named for its glass industry.

-Glassboro is home to Rowan University, founded in 1923 and formerly known as Glassboro State College, which was the site of the Glassboro Summit Conference in 1967 between U.S. President Lyndon B. Johnson and Soviet Premier Alexei Kosygin.

-Glassboro is part of the South Jersey region of the state.

 History

 Glassboro's early industrial history was built on the manufacturing of glass.
 The town was first established in 1779 by Solomon Stanger as Glass Works in the Woods.
 Glass manufacturers over the years since include Heston-Carpenter Glass Works, Olive Glass Works, Harmony Glass Works, Temperanceville Glass Works, Whitney Brothers Glass Works, Owens Bottle Company, Owens Illinois Glass Company, and Anchor Hocking.

+Rowan University, formerly Glassboro State College, was founded in 1923.
+The university was the site of the Glassboro Summit Conference in 1967 between U.S. President Lyndon B. Johnson and Soviet Premier Alexei Kosygin.

 In 1958, a typhoid fever epidemic broke out in the predominantly African-American neighborhoods of Elsmere and Lawns, which was attributed to 20 years of municipal neglect of the sanitary infrastructure in these neighborhoods.

 The Glassboro Summit Conference between U.S. President Lyndon B. Johnson and Soviet Premier Alexei Kosygin took place in Glassboro.
 Johnson and Kosygin met for three days from June 23 to June 25, 1967, at Glassboro State College (later renamed Rowan University).
 The location was chosen as a compromise.
 Kosygin, having agreed to address the United Nations in New York City, wanted to meet in New York City.
 Johnson, wary of encountering protests against the Vietnam War, preferred to meet in Washington, D.C.
 They agreed in Glassboro because it was equidistant between the two cities.
 The summit's generally amicable atmosphere was referred to as the "Spirit of Glassboro," although the leaders failed to reach agreement on limiting anti-ballistic missile systems.

 On June 19, 1986, Ronald Reagan became the first sitting president to speak at a high school graduation when he spoke at the Glassboro High School commencement ceremonies.